sublimetext-io/docs.sublimetext.io/docs/reference/key_bindings.md

   :::

 `overlay_name`
-: Returns the name of the active overlay.
+: Returns the name of the currently visible overlay, such as `command_palette` or `goto`.
-  Valid values are `goto` and `command_palette`.

   ::: tip Added in build 4082 {added}
   :::